Does Vancouver Have an Appetite for the World’s Most Exclusive Cars?

 What’s special about the marque is that it’s not just some gearheads cobbling together spare parts from other cars, adding superchargers and calling it a new company.
 Zenvo was founded in 2007 on the Danish island of Zealand by Troels Vollertsen and from inception has been committed to being a fully functioning factory, hand building its own flat-plane V8 engines, working with unique race-derived transmissions, and crafting its own bodywork.
 The rare people who come in contact with the TSR-S are in for what may be the dreadnaught factor of current racing-inspired automobiles.
 A 1,177-BHP power plant propels the ultralight two-seater to 100 kilometres an hour in 2.8 seconds on its way to a top speed limited at 325 kilometres an hour.
 It has more in-house carbon fibre bodywork (five of the company’s 30 employees work just on this aspect) than a fleet of Lamborghinis, including the heretofore never seen carbon fibre wheels (that are both stronger and half the weight of alloy rims).
 A dominatingly massive rear wing is actually programmed to lean into corners to provide downforce when throwing the speed machine into turns at high velocity.
 And each model that leaves the factory is as bespoke as a Savile Row suit for the lucky owner, such that no two cars are ever exactly the same (you can configure your own version, including what particular switches you desire, using this tool).
 And the price tag for such a machine?
 Somewhere north of $2 million.

-The Zenvo TSR-S is not street legal in Canada, but the company hopes that their next release will find a market in the country.
+The Zenvo TSR-S is not street legal in Canada, but the company hopes that its next release will find a market in the country.
 Photo by Henry Little.

 Sadly, it’s unlikely any current TSR will ever make it to Canada—those in production now are all long spoken for, and the set-up of the car would require modification to be considered street legal in this country.
 But fortunately Hensler’s eyes are firmly on what’s next for Canada: